Skip to main content

 dbt init knows how to prompt for connection information by looking for a file named profile_template.yml.
 It will look for this file in two places:

-• Adapter plugin: What's the bare minumum Postgres profile?
+• Adapter plugin: What's the bare minimum Postgres profile?
 What's the type of each field, what are its defaults?
 This information is stored in a file called dbt/include/postgres/profile_template.yml.
 If you're the maintainer of an adapter plugin, we highly recommend that you add a profile_template.yml to your plugin, too.
 Refer to the Build, test, document, and promote adapters guide for more information.

 • Existing project: If you're the maintainer of an existing project, and you want to help new users get connected to your database quickly and easily, you can include your own custom profile_template.yml in the root of your project, alongside dbt_project.yml.
 For common connection attributes, set the values in fixed; leave user-specific attributes in prompts, but with custom hints and defaults as you'd like.